-Georgia can be a great place to start a business for all types of entrepreneurs.
-From its relatively low company registration fees and generally pleasant weather to its talent pipeline fed from well-regarded public universities, the Peach State has a lot to offer.
+Georgia can be a great place for opening an LLC.
+From its relatively low LLC registration fees and generally pleasant weather to its talent pipeline fed from well-regarded public universities, the Peach State has a lot to offer.

 And starting a limited liability company (LLC) in Georgia can be an excellent choice for those looking to establish a business structure that can limit their personal risk.

-- Step 1: Choose a business name for your Georgia LLC
+- Step 1: Pick a business name for your LLC

 - Step 2: Designate a registered agent

 - Step 3: File the Georgia LLC Articles of Organization

 - Step 4: Obtain an EIN (Employer Identification Number) from the IRS

 - Step 5: Register with the Georgia Department of Revenue and Department of Labor

 - Step 6: Prepare an LLC operating agreement